Jackass Forever: Injuries

-Wee Man said that out of all Jackass films, "this one hurt the most".
+Wee Man said that out of all Jackass films, "this one hurt the most", due to the film consisting entirely of physical stunts with no hidden camera pranks in-between as respite.
 On December 15, 2020, it was reported that Knoxville and Steve-O had been hospitalized due to on-set injuries.
-Knoxville was injured while filming a rodeo stunt at the ranch of Gary Leffew.
-After being charged by a bull, he suffered a broken rib, a broken wrist, a concussion and a brain hemorrhage.
 Dave England broke one of his teeth after the "Toilet Geyser".
-Steve-O broke his collarbone but the stunt was cut.
+Steve-O broke his collarbone in a stunt that was cut from theatrical release, but can be seen in the Blu-ray and DVD extras.
 Steve-O also lost both of his eyebrows in another scene that was cut from the film, but was shown in Jackass 4.5.
-Ehren McGhehey ruptured his right testicle after one of the "Cup Tests".
+Danger Ehren ruptured his right testicle after one of the "Cup Tests".
 Pro skateboarder Aaron "Jaws" Homoki severely burnt his right hand in another cut scene.
 Dave England also burnt his right hand during the opening sequence.
 Zach Holmes got an infection after he glided into the cactus patch.
 Cameraman and associate producer Rick Kosick broke his ankle during the opening sequence.

+"The Magic Trick"

+In the penultimate stunt of the film, called "The Magic Trick", Knoxville attempts to perform a magic trick for a bull, the bull flips him into the air, and he lands on the back of his head; he suffered a broken rib, a broken wrist, a concussion and a brain hemorrhage; he was unconscious for several minutes and failed a number of cognitive tests in the ambulance.
+Knoxville directly pointed at the incident as the impetus for his retirement from Jackass, with Steve-O explicitly calling the stunt "the end of Jackass". and that it was "not fun to watch Knoxville get hit in the head anymore"; he also repeatedly objected to filming the scene.